tulaneadam/startsys-backup/README.md

 # startsys-backup README

-`startsys-backup` is an application that backs up websites using `wget`.
+`startsys-backup` is simple backup utility to make repeated or single use website backups to html using wget.

 This application requires `wget` to be installed on your system.
 Below are the instructions for installing `wget` for different operating systems:

 ## Windows